cigix/deencode-fcgi/README.md

 ## Behaviour

-*The data received could be any set of bytes; the data sent back is always UTF-8 encoded.*
+*The data received could be any set of bytes; `deencode_fcgi` ignores the HTTP header completely, including the request method and `Content-Type` parameter.*

+*The data sent back by `deencode_fcgi` is always valid JSON, with all non-ASCII characters escaped.*

 Any data sent in the body of any request is parsed through a number of encoding engines.
-Each engine either returns an error because the data could not be parsed in its encoding, or the reencoded string followed by a character by character description of the string.
+Each engine will be an object with:
+* in case of parsing error:
+  * an "error" field, a string with the reason for the parsing error
+* in case of successful parsing
+  * a "parsed" field, a string as parsed by the engine"
+  * a "description" field, an array of objects for each character of the form:
+    * "character", a string containing only the character
+    * "codepoint", a string with the usual text representation of that character for that encoding
+    * "name", a string with a description of the character

 Currently implemented engines:
 * UTF-8